HUNTINGTON - Few days in a child's young life command as much gravity as the first day of school.

 That first-day feeling is the same now after eight years of teaching as it was when she was a student at Ona Elementary, Osborne said.
 Those school experiences are as timeless as doodling the "Cool S" or folding origami fortune tellers.

 "People talk about, 'Well, kids these days are different!'
 But none of that has changed," Osborne said.
 "And I'm still excited to learn like I was as a student; that's part of the reason why I became a teacher."

 Across town, it was an exceptionally important first day in Amy Maynard's long career in Cabell County Schools.
 After 25 years as a classroom teacher, academic coach, supervisor and assistant principal at five different schools, she was promoted to principal at Meadows Elementary over the summer.

 It's been a smooth fitting-in process for Maynard, a Huntington native who has taught with many of the Meadows staff elsewhere, or taught some of the younger teachers as an adjunct professor at Marshall University.
 A few students are even the children of those she had as elementary students years earlier.

 "It just felt like home; it felt like this is where I'm supposed to be," Maynard said.
 "I just always trusted things would work out the way they were supposed to, and I feel like they have."

 Having a school of her own as principal has long been a goal, but it does come with its new quirks, particularly in the operational side of "getting all the ducks in a row" that come with administering a school, she added.

-The Meadows position was vacated with controversy last school year when former principal Connie Mize was fired in connection with her handling of a school intruder situation in January.
-The situation prompted the Meadows Parent-Teacher Organization to file a petition of “no confidence” in Mize before the Board of Education.
+The Meadows position was vacated with controversy last school year when the former principal, Connie Mize, was fired in connection with her handling of a school intruder situation in January.
+The situation prompted the Meadows Parent-Teacher Organization to file a petition of "no confidence" in Mize before the Board of Education.